Gobot1234/steam.py/docs/api.rst

 This page outlines the different types of events listened for by the :class:`Client`.

-There are two ways to register an event, the first way is through the use of :meth:`Client.event`.
+There are two ways to register an event, the first way is through the use of :decoratormethod:`Client.event`.
 The second way is through subclassing :class:`Client` and overriding the specific events.
 For example: ::

     import steam